 - "But I didn't," Meg said.

 And she expected a lot of people didn't.
 The following year had been the best of her life.
 Finally a fucking break.
 She'd taken Amar's fish brain and re-written it to the point that, legally at any rate, she could claim it was her own.
-Then she had built a robot - electronics were getting unbelievably cheap [L] - and connected it to the digital brain.
+Then she had built a robot - electronics were getting unbelievably cheap - and connected it to the digital brain.
 Like the fish in Amar's simulation, the machine drove around, lazily exploring its environment, while the neurons of its brain blinked away on her wirelessly connected laptop.
 She had been unbelievably happy then; had even gone out, got very drunk and brought a man home for the first time in almost two years.
 Then she had gone on Kickstarter [L] to sell the machine, advertising it as a user-friendly autonomous robot with a biologically realistic and modifyable brain that would finally connect hobby robotics with neuroscience.
 She named the machine Vertebot - vertebrate for the fish brain it was based on, robot for the vehicle the brain controlled.
 Knowing the world of programming and how to sell a story, she received pre-orders for over three thousand robots.
 She found an abandoned warehouse and enlisted some out-of-work stoners she knew to build the machines.
 It all just kind of came together.
 She spent six months in that damp old concrete building, among stacks and stacks of brown paper boxes filled with parts from China and Korea, with the constant whirring of the power generator, writing code and keeping the six young men who worked for her in line.
 She had never felt better; she even stopped smoking, despite the constant smell of marijuana that suffused the old building.
 Before the initial hype died down, the software brain had been vastly improved and she'd developed a working relationship with a couple of schools in the area.
-Deal was, the school would buy a batch of vertebots and she would personally teach the kids how to use the machines.
-Kids learning about the brain, about computers and maybe something about how to start a business... it was the kind of thing headmasters loved to tell parents.
+Deal was, the school would buy a batch of vertebots and she would personally show the kids and the teachers how to use the machines.
+Students learning about the brain, about computers and maybe something about how to start a business... it was the kind of thing headmasters loved to tell parents.
 So, here she was; sitting legs up in the sun at the teacher's desk.
 And now she was about to leave it all behind.

 These chapters follow the team at the research facility in Cambridge.
 They get to know each other.
 There are meandering, late-night conversations about how the world might change as people get access to artificial motivation.
 There are trips to different parts of the UK and an important trip to Brussels, where the legal requirements for selling the implant are developed.
 The team also interacts a lot with the support staff, with De, and with patients already using the implant to exercise at a local hospital.
 Experiments are planned.
 The chapters end with approval of the regulatory framework in Brussels.